Tom-Byrne/gocdb/INSTALL.md

 Database schema updated successfully!
 "1" queries were executed
 ```

+*Note:*

+If you have added a new doctrine entity, you will need to add the entity file to `lib/Doctrine/bootstrap.php`, and `tests/doctrine/bootstrap.php` before running `doctrine orm:schema-tool:update`

 ## Updating from old versions (5.2+) <a id="versionupdate"></a>
 Newer releases of Gocdb require updating the DB schema and updating the legacy